Drug firm GW to test cannabis chemical in epilepsy

 Whalley’s work was funded by, and performed in collaboration with, GW and its partner Otsuka Pharmaceuticals.
 The two drug companies have a global alliance on cannabis research.

-GW has already commercialized one cannabis-derived drug called Sativex, an under-the-tongue spray that is on the market for treating spasticity associated with multiple sclerosis.
+GW has already commercialised one cannabis-derived drug called Sativex, an under-the-tongue spray that is on the market for treating spasticity associated with multiple sclerosis.
 Sativex is also in late-stage development for cancer pain.